Structural/hippodrome/README.md

 [Flux](http://facebook.github.io/flux/docs/overview.html)
 architecture.
-It adds some more structure (especially to Stores) to the ideas beyond what [Facebook's Flux](https://github.com/facebook/flux) has and includes Side Effects, objects that can respond to Actions (like Stores) but instead of exposing data to views, do additional asynchronous work like making a network request and possibly dispatching more actions based on the response.
+It adds some more structure (especially to Stores) to the ideas beyond what [Facebook's Flux](https://github.com/facebook/flux) has and includes Deferred Tasks, objects that can respond to Actions (like Stores) but instead of exposing data to views, do additional asynchronous work like making a network request and possibly dispatching more actions based on the response.